 You may be able to apply an Annual Passholder or Disney Vacation Club Member discount to your meal.
 However, these benefits change over time so confirm the discount in advance if you are planning to use it.

 If your child is obsessed with Winnie the Pooh, no amount of princess dining will fill the bear-shaped hole in his heart.
 The characters appearing at each venue are noted above.
 There’s always a chance that a particular character may be ill or otherwise detained during a scheduled character meal appearance, but for the most part the characters at each venue remain consistent.

 Does my child have any issues with characters?

 Some children are fearful of “fur” characters, those like Mickey who have big, animal-style heads.
-If that’s an issue for you, you might want to defer your character dining until the “human” princess-centric meals have fully resumed.
+If that’s an issue for you, you might want to choose “human” princess-centric meals.

 Other kids don’t do well with being teased or playful banter.
 If your child is a serious sort, perhaps avoid the Story Book Dining at Artist Point (Wilderness Lodge) which includes a snarky Evil Queen.